 Overview

-NantHealth is a next-generation healthcare company that is transforming the way critical diseases, such as cancer, are known and treated.
-Specifically, we employ precision medicine and technology to give physicians, payers, and patients more actionable information than ever before.
+NantHealth is a next-generation healthcare technology company that is transforming the way critical diseases, such as cancer, are known and treated.
+Specifically, we employ precision medicine and technology to give physicians, payers, pharma and patients more actionable information.